 men need help designing washrooms for women

-- if there is some kind lighting, it's so badly placed that it throws shadows around the most unflattering places -- under brows, under eyes, under nose -- so you look like the walking dead
+- If there is some kind lighting, it's so badly placed (i.e. directly overhead the person at the mirror) that it throws shadows around the most unflattering places – under brows, under eyes, under nose – so you look an extra on The Walking Dead.

-Washrooms like these (now I'm thinking of the dark ladies' room at The Thompson, along the back wall of their front restaurant area) always make me think of that spend-a-penny era, and that whoever designed the space -- some man -- gave zero thought to its female users.
-(The Hazelton Hotel in Yorkville is another who failed at women-friendly washrooms.
-The facilities on the lobby level are dark, with inadequate hooks for hanging a purse in the stalls.)
+Washrooms like these (now I'm thinking of the insanely dark ladies' room at The Thompson Hotel's Colette Grand Café) always make me think of that spend-a-penny era, and that whoever designed the space – some man, surely – gave zero thought to its users.
+(The restrooms at the Hazelton Hotel in Toronto's Yorkville area are also a fail.)

 The bright, safe-surface-rich, zillion-stall, women-friendly washroom in the opening photo is at the Royal Conservatory on Bloor St. West in Toronto.
 Designed by a female?

 UPDATE: Ahh HA!
-Oh I do love being right.
 The lead architect on the Telus Centre in Toronto, which houses The Royal Conservatory, was Marianne McKenna, at KPMB.

 Am I the only one who thinks about this stuff, or is frustrated – sometimes ragey – about these things?
 Shouldn't a designer think about the people who use a space rather than only about aesthetics?